 Floating table is a useful tool in Excel worksheets.
 For data analysis and other practical purposes, we may need to insert this table.
-In this article, we will show you how you can insert floating tables using in-built Excel features.
+In this article, we will show you how you can insert floating tables using built-in Excel features.

-2 Ways to Insert Floating Table in Excel
+Insert Floating Table in Excel: 2 Ways

 We are going to create floating windows using simple Excel features.
-First, we will use the Watch Window feature, and then we will Insert movable table.
+First, we will use the Watch Window feature, and then we will Insert a movable table.
 So, let’s start these procedures.

 1. Use of Watch Window Feature